Quick answer

 5. Improve the full website so the profile link supports long-term trust and search.

 For the broader profile setup, read Google Business Profile for contractors.
 If the current website is the weak link, read best website builders for home-service businesses.
-If you need a temporary routing page for a GBP website link, QR card, review link, or social bio, compare LocalKit vs Linktree for contractors before using the broader best link-in-bio tools for contractors shortlist.
+If you need a lightweight routing page for a GBP website link, QR card, review link, or social bio, compare LocalKit vs Linktree for contractors before using the broader best link-in-bio tools for contractors shortlist.

 For a focused routing library, open contractor profile link resources before changing the GBP website link.
 Use that path when the issue is a GBP website link, QR code, review link, social bio, or referral profile; use the website resource path when the issue is service-page proof or quote conversion.